SuitcaseCoder/SuitcaseCoder_Bootstrap_Portfolio/README.md

 ## November Newsletter Coding Challenge
 #### by: Suitcase Coder

 This month's challenge is to build your own portfolio using HTML, CSS, and Bootstrap.
+Join in for monthly coding challenges [here](http://eepurl.com/hcilqb)

 ### Live Example:
 Check out the live version of the example [here](https://suitcasecoder.github.io/SuitcaseCoder_Bootstrap_Portfolio/)